data-8/zero-to-data-8/z2d8/setup_k8s.md

 cloud providers.
 The JupyterHub team has provided one-such resource, called [Zero to JupyterHub](https://z2jh.jupyter.org).

+## What kind of hardware should I use?

+One of the first things you'll need to do when setting up Kubernetes is to choose the kind of machines on which you'll run the course infrastructure.
+There are a lot of choices here - do you want fewer machines with a lot of RAM?
+Do you want machines with really fast CPUs?
+For example, here's a list of [all google cloud machine types](https://cloud.google.com/compute/docs/machine-types) that you could pick from.

+There is no single correct answer to what kind of machines you need for your class.
+However, we've found that RAM is often the biggest bottleneck for a course like Data 8.
+We recommend choosing machines that have a larger amount of RAM (and using fewer of them in the course, since each machine will be able to fit more students on it).

 ## Instructions to set up Kubernetes

 Before you move on to any of the next steps in _Zero to Data 8_, you should